adriente/espm/README.rst

 * Update the line 40 of `doc/introduction/index.rst` (@Adrien)
 * Make some doc for the dataset module (just the minimum) (@Adrien)
+    - Nati: I started doint it.
+I suggest to put all the function that create samples in dataset.samples.
-* Toy dataset: create model class, change outputs, adapts function (@Nati)
+* Toy dataset: create model class, change outputs, adapts function (@Nati) Done!
-* Separate the spectral and spacial parts
+* Separate the spectral and spacial parts (@Adrien)
     - Move generate_EDXS_phases to models
-    - Create a modules for weights
+    - Create a modules for weights (Nati: I started doing it)
 * Clarify the code for the estimator: remove the L2 loss (@Nati)
 * Add the general problem that we solve in the doc (@Nati)
 * Update the ML notebook with more explanations (@Nati)
 * Check that the doc is somehow understanable and sufficiently complete (@Sebastian)

+@Adrien: Check the code in espm.weights.
+If you copy this code, you can generate figures for the doc.
+It seems that you need to have the title `Examples` for the system to work. `Example` does not work!